-In 2018, there were around 3.79 million live births in the United States.
+In 2019, there were around 3.75 million live births in the United States.
 Like many other developed countries, the birth rate in the U.S. has decreased over recent decades, in part due to young adults postponing having children and the use of contraception.
-However, in the period 2013-2015, around 50 percent of woman aged 15 to 44 years stated they expected to have a child in the future.

 If a birth could possibly put the health of the mother or child at risk, it may be necessary to have a Cesarean delivery.
 Around 32 percent of all live births in the United States are delivered by Cesarean section, while a further .5 percent are delivered by forceps, and 2.5 percent by vacuum extraction.
-Most births in the U.S. occur in hospitals where such procedures are commonplace, but expensive; however, 2.4 percent of all live births in Montana in 2018 were home births.
+Most births in the U.S. occur in hospitals where such procedures are commonplace, but expensive; however, 2.8 percent of all live births in Idaho in 2019 were home births.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date